GoodHuddle/help/theming.md

 If you already have your Huddle, login into your admin portal (you should have been emailed information on how to login when you signed up).
 Once logged in, navigate to the ``website`` section and choose ``Change Theme`` and then ``Upload``.
 Use the file chooser to select your zip file and your new theme will be instantly activated.

+## Using a `seed` theme

+While you can create a theme from scratch using the steps above, it is ofte easier just to copy an existing theme and then tweak it to match your style.
+A simple starter theme you can use for this is the SimpleBlueTheme: [https://github.com/GoodHuddle/SimpleBlueTheme]().

+You can download a copy of this theme from GitHub by clicking the 'Download Zip' button (bottom right of the screen) on the link above.
+Extract it to a local directory on your computer and edit, add and delete the included files to customise the theme however you want.
+Make sure you remember to edit the `site.xml` file to give it a unique ID different to `simpleblue`.

 ## Contributing your theme back to the GoodHuddle community